jessejohn01/ESOF322/README.md

 ESOF322

 This repository contains assignments from ESOF322.
-Each branch will contain an assignment.
+Folders with their respective assignments will exist here.